 Additional monitoring metrics (AMM) for liquidity reporting

-Credit institutions’ liquidity status is too complex to be portrayed using only two metrics.
+Credit institutions’ liquidity status is too complex to be suitably captured by just two metrics.
 Therefore, the two minimum standards have been augmented by monitoring metrics which enable supervisors to appropriately analyse an institution’s liquidity and funding risk.

-The EBA guidelines on LCR disclosure were published on 8 March 2017 and are applicable from 31 December 2017.
-They augment the existing European disclosure requirements and complete the disclosure format harmonised across Europe.
+The EBA guidelines on LCR disclosure were published on 8 March 2017 and have been applicable since 31 December 2017.
+They supplement the existing European disclosure requirements and complete the disclosure format harmonised across Europe.
 LCR disclosure comprises qualitative and quantitative information on liquidity risk management and on components and fulfilment of the LCR.
 CRR II enshrines the disclosure of liquidity ratios, including the disclosure of the newly introduced NSFR, in Part Eight of the Regulation; the guidelines are fleshed out in an Implementing Regulation.